Recent Fire Damage Posts

 We know your home will be an instinct to save.
 However, you and your family’s safety are the number one priority.
 Call SERVPRO of Blackfoot/Pocatello for assistance at 208.242.3819

 SERVPRO of Blackfoot/Pocatello is here to help in any emergency.

 SERVPRO of Blackfoot/Pocatello has worked on commercial buildings and personal homes when it comes to fire damage.

-Getting the smell of smoke out of any building regardless of the cause (for example grease fire) can be extremely challenging.
+Getting the smell of smoke out of any building regardless of the cause (for example grease fire or electrical) can be extremely challenging.
 It can require wide remediation to parts of the building that doesn’t seem to have any damage from the fire itself.
 However, in many causes a fire can cause smoke damage in the ducting of the building.

 This was a bedroom that had fire and soot damage after the home had caught on fire from a candle.